 How Final Cut Pro will handle any XML generated by FCPXchange depends on the nature of the changes!

-I used FCPXchange and Final Cut can’t read the resulting XML
+I used FCPXchange, and Final Cut Pro can’t read the resulting XML

-Please check whether it can read the original XML that you exported.
+Please check whether FCPX can read the original XML that you exported from it.
 When we’ve seen this problem, it is generally that FCPX generated XML which it could not, itself, accept!
 There’s little we can do about that, sadly, except advise you to contact Apple.

 Is this dangerous?